 But like any software that deals with ever-changing web technologies (especially streaming DRM), there are some caveats.

 None of these were deal-breakers, but they’re worth noting.
-This is not a perfect app, but for the complexity of what it does, the success rate is frankly remarkable.
+This is not a perfect app, but for the complexity of what it does, the overall performance is frankly remarkable.

 Well, StreamFab is free only during the trial period.
-You can have various choices on subscriptions and products in personal preference after trial.
+You can have various choices for subscriptions and products in personal preference after trial.
+It not only provides the all-in-one version but also gives you standalone options and customizable purchase bundles.

 At the end of the day, StreamFab does what it claims.
-It lets you own the content you already pay for.
-In a world where streaming platforms control when and how we watch, that’s not just a convenience, it’s freedom.
+It lets you save a personal offline copy for viewing, subject to rights and platform terms.
+In a world where streaming platforms control when and how we watch, that’s not just a convenience; it’s freedom.

 So if you’ve been on the fence, I’d say try the free 3-download trial.
 See how it performs with your favorite service.
 And then decide if it’s worth investing in.
 As for me, I bought the lifetime plan, and I haven’t looked back.